danielbarnes175/danielbarnes175/README.md

 :point_right: If you're not here to check out anything specific, the pinned repos are always a good place to start.

 ***Looking to see what I'm currently working on?***
-:point_right: Most of my development time is spent at work, but in my free time, I'm enjoying working on [Sons of Ordson](https://github.com/danielbarnes175/SonsOfOrdson), a text based sandbox game set in my friend's D&D world.
+:point_right: Most of my development time is spent at work, but in my free time, I'm enjoying working on a visual novel with some of my friends.
+(Sorry, it's closed source)
 ***Looking for fun facts about me?***
 :point_right: I have a bunch of them, but my most fun fact is that I love to sing and write songs about ramen.